 -

-How will my client be notified of my access request for account types other than individual income tax and homestead credit?
+How will my client be notified of my access request for business tax account types?

 An email will be sent to the client's My Tax Account (MTA) Master account holder to notify them of your third-party access request.